example42/tp_desktop/README.md

 Unless you are a Puppet expert, you should start with the tp desktop base version and then move to the advanced one.
 Psick for desktop management is overkill, but gives more flexibility and is suitable to manage full servers fleets.

-## Managing your own tp-desktop repository
+## Managing your own tp_desktop repository

-To save your changes in your local tp-desktop files, you have to use git and create your own repository, and you need a place, like GitHub, GitLab, BitBucket or any other git reposirory where to store your version of tp desktop.
+To save your changes in your local tp_desktop files, you have to use git and create your own repository, and you need a place, like GitHub, GitLab, BitBucket or any other git reposirory where to store your version of tp desktop.

 If you are new to git, as in any case, you can start with the following commands: